FamilySearch/GEDCOM/attribute-event-requests/INDI-attribute.md

 - Tribe: members of a tribe may share a heimat, but tribes may be defined by other characteristics too
 - Clan: members of a clan may share a heimat, but clans may be defined by other characteristics too
 - Affiliation: a person with a given heimat needn't have any affiliation with others with the same heimat
+- Bürgerort: a place, often as a disambiguation of family name or lineage.
+Similar to Heimat and other terms from France and Italy

 ### Used